fikrilal/biometric-core-backend/docs/finance/wallet-and-transfer-technical.md

 - `getWalletForUser`:
   - Looks up wallet by `userId`.
-  - If missing and lazy creation is desired, creates a wallet with balance `0`.
+  - If missing, creates a wallet with balance `0` (since this project has no existing users, a separate backfill step is not required).
   - Maps to a DTO with:
     - `walletId`, `userId`, `currency`, `availableBalanceMinor`, `status`, `limits`.
 - `getTransactionsForWallet`: